February 2023 Visa Bulletin13 Jan 2023

-The U.S. Department of State (DOS) has released the February 2022 Visa Bulletin.
-The most notable movement is in the employment-based, second preference (EB2) category for foreign nationals born in India.
-All cutoff dates listed refer to the dates in the final action chart (i.e., Chart A), unless otherwise specified.
+The U.S. Department of State (DOS) has released the February 2023 Visa Bulletin.
+There is almost no movement in the employment-based categories from the previous month.
+All cutoff dates listed refer to those in the final action chart (i.e., Chart A), unless otherwise specified.

 Visa Bulletin Summary

 EB1 China and India both remain with a cutoff date of February 1, 2022.
 The category remains current for all countries of chargeability.

 Once again, there is no movement in the EB2 category.
 The cutoff date for EB2 India remains set at October 8, 2011, while EB2 China still has a cutoff date of June 8, 2019.
 For all other countries of chargeability, the EB2 cutoff date is November 1, 2022.